-PERSONALIZED BOOKLET
+PERSONALIZED NEWSLETTER

-Introduction to the Personalized Booklet Counseling Guidelines Suggested Counselor Responses Introduction to the PRISM Project tailored booklet on breast The project is for women who are getting mammograms as well as for those who are cancer risk and mammography. not.
-The purpose of this call is to talk about breast cancer and mammography so that you are aware of the latest information on screening.
-That way, you'll be informed of all the issues.
-I'd like to start by going over the booklet we sent you.
-This booklet, called "Personally Relevant Information about Screening Mammography," was prepared just for you based on the information you gave us during your phone interview.
-If you have the booklet near by, it might be useful to get it.
-If not, that is TE DEAD ALL OD MOST - Sales be able to see Sales fine.
-(Would you like to get the booklet?)
-Before we go any further: • IF READ ALL OR MOST of the booklet, verify if the ➤ How much of the booklet did you read? woman knows the booklet is personalized for her.
-How much of the bookiet did you lead? • IF READ SOME OF IT, NONE OF IT, REFUSED OR DON'T KNOW, • Since some of what I would like to discuss with you is in the booklet, I'd like to give you the chance to read it before we continue.
-If I may, I will call back in 2-3 days when you have had a chance to (read/read the rest of) the booklet.
-Verify if woman knows the booklet is personalized for her.
-When you read the booklet, did you know that it was prepared especially for you?
-(Record) IF YES, Great!
-GO TO the section "Average Risk Concepts."
-IF NO, REFUSED, DON'T KNOW, The booklet was prepared especially for you using a special computer program.
-Some of the information, such as the average woman's chance of getting breast cancer was for all women your age.
-But your Gail model score of breast cancer risk was estimated just for you.
-We also gave you information about your own personal thoughts about mammography.
-GO TO the section "Average Risk Concepts."
+Introduction to the Personalized Newsletter Counseling Guidelines Suggested Counselor Responses Determine how much of the newsletter the woman has read. ➤ How much of the newsletter have you read?
+IF READ ALL OR MOST of the newsletter, verify if the woman knows the newsletter is personalized for her (see below).
+IF READ SOME OF IT, NONE OF IT, REFUSED OR DON'T KNOW, • Since some of what I would like to discuss with you is in the newsletter, I'd like to give you the chance to read it before we continue.
+If I may, I will call back in 2-3 days when you have had a chance to (read/read the rest of) the newsletter.
+Verify if woman knows the newsletter is personalized for her.
+When you read the newsletter, did you know that it was prepared especially for you?
+(Record) IF YES, Good!
+The newsletter was prepared especially for you using a special computer program.
+GO TO the section "General Newsletter Questions."
+IF NO, REFUSED, DON'T KNOW, The newsletter was prepared especially for you using a special computer program.
+Some of the information was for all women your age.
+But other articles, such as Taking Steps for Good Health, were written just for you based on what you told our interviewer.
+Examples: More Information Just for YOU and Extra!
+Extra!